clickrTeam/clickr-app/.github/instructions/general.instructions.md

 - Avoid comments, names should explain functaionality.
 - Use Models as much as possible.
 - Names should avoid describing the type.
+- Ensure all functions and variables are typed